Cool for the Summer: Covers and use in media

-The song is featured in the dance video game Just Dance 2016.
-"Cool for the Summer" was featured during a lip sync battle in the ninth season of RuPaul's Drag Race.

-British band Colour Me Wednesday did a cover, renaming the song "Queer for the Summer".

 Remixes

 Safehouse Records released several remixes of the song; the first remixes were done by Todd Terry, VARA, Dave Audé, Cahill, Plastic Plates, and Mike Cruz.
 These were released on a CD single and digital download titled Cool for the Summer– The Remixes on August 7, 2015.
 Lindsay Harvey of Billboard wrote that the remix by Plastic Plates "slows things down a bit" and features a "steadily paced bass line" with "lighter rhythms".
 American DJ Todd Terry told Billboard:

 I really liked the freedom I got from Demi and her team.
 She told me to go make a version that I would play out in one of my sets versus focusing on a radio-friendly mix.
 That was refreshing and I think that being able to fully approach it with doing what was best for the track for club play really made this remix rock.

 "Cool for the Summer" also was remixed by electronic dance music DJ duo Jump Smokers and Suraci; Billboard's Harvey described the first version as a "high-energy remix" and praised it, calling it relentless "from beginning to end, save for a momentary breath of air in the middle that exists merely as a much needed break".
 Both remixes were included in the deluxe edition of Confident.
-Lovato announced another remix of the song titled "Sped Up" by Speed Radio was released on April 1, 2022.
+Following the resurgence of the song in March 2022, Lovato announced another remix of the song titled "Sped Up" by Speed Radio, which was released on April 1, 2022.